Dispatch

 Routing and resolve

-AAIF adds optional routingContext on AAIFRequest so hosts can mirror resolve hints (for example workload, stage, attemptNumber) next to the legacy routing object.
-AAIF does not call the dashboard resolve HTTP API; for a full stepChain from Keys, use @restormel/keys resolve() (Gateway key) then execute the model in your worker.
+Dispatch adds optional routingContext on DispatchRequest so hosts can mirror resolve hints (for example workload, stage, attemptNumber) next to the legacy routing object.
+Dispatch does not call the dashboard resolve HTTP API; for a full stepChain from Keys, use @restormel/keys resolve() (Gateway key) then execute the model in your worker.

-Canonical semantics: Routing contract (mirrors docs/keys-routing-contract.md).
+Canonical semantics: Routing contract (mirrors docs/architecture/keys-routing-contract.md).
 Agents: MCP docs.canonical_resolve topic keys_routing_contract or suite tool routing.capabilities.

-When to choose AAIF vs MCP vs CLI
+When to choose Dispatch vs MCP vs CLI

-• AAIF — your app/service wants a typed contract and runtime helper for routing + cost estimation.
+• Dispatch — your app/service wants a typed contract and runtime helper for routing + cost estimation.

 • MCP — an agent or IDE wants to call Restormel tool surface (routing/cost/validation) via stdio.